Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 - The set contents of products

-- For human supplements, a disclaimer that it has not been reviewed by the FDA
+- For human supplements, a disclaimer that the FDA has not reviewed it

 Watch out for marketing ploys on labels trying to attract your attention with appealing fonts, colors, and designs.
-Lots of money goes into figuring out what triggers our brain to pick one product over another.
+Much money goes into figuring out what triggers our brains to pick one product over another.

 Red Flags

-There are certain things that are red flags when it comes to supplements.
+Certain things are red flags when it comes to supplements.
+Hype and over-promising is almost always a red flag.
 Look for the following on labels:

-- The phrase “no side effects” (every supplement could potentially have side effects).
+- The phrase “no side effects” is a red flag.
+Without exception, every supplement could potentially have side effects.

-- The “highest strength” (higher potency is not always better.
-Some folks believe “a little bit is good so a lot must be better,” but that is just not true).
+- The “highest strength” is a potential red flag.
+Higher potency is not always better.
+Some folks believe “a little bit is good so a lot must be better,” but that is just not true.
+If a supplement is “potent,” be sure it is formulated by someone who knows what they are doing.

-- “Cures X” (I would love a cure in a bottle, but I haven’t come across one).
+- “Cures X, Y, or Z.” I would love a cure in a bottle, but I haven’t encountered one for any condition or cancer.

-- Something else that seems too good to be true.
+- Any other promise that seems too good to be true.

-- Endangered species in the product (if a manufacturer is willing to break the law and use an endangered species, they are more likely to be willing to break other laws, too).
+- Endangered species in the product is a very big red flag.
+If a manufacturer is willing to break the law and use an endangered species, they are more likely to be willing to break other laws, too.

 Green flags

-There are also things that are green flags when it comes to choosing the best supplements.
+Some things are green flags when it comes to choosing the best supplements.
 Look for the following:

-- The words “cGMP” on the label.
+- The words “cGMP” on the label or the manufacturer’s website.
 This stands for current Good Manufacturing Processes.
-It is illegal for cGMP certified to be listed on a label if the manufacturer is not following cGMP.
+It is illegal for cGMP certification to be listed on a label or in their marketing materials if the manufacturer is not following cGMP.

 - “Certified Organic” on the label.
-A product that is Certified Organic is likely to be organic.
-However, if it claims to be organic without certification, it may or may not be organic.
+A product that is Certified Organic is likely to be organic because it is illegal to use this term otherwise.
+However, if a product claims to be “organic,” it may or may not be organic.

 - A listing of ingredients and percentages or ratios on the label.

-- More information on scientific evidence and studies on their website as well as supplemental facts.
+- More information on scientific evidence and studies on their website and supplemental facts.

 Pet supplement manufacturing is not regulated under DSHEA, so you might not see everything on these lists.
-However, if a supplement intended for dogs is manufactured to human-grade standards, you can rely on the list above.
+However, you can rely on the list above if a supplement intended for dogs is manufactured to human-grade standards.

 Deciding If a Supplement is Right for Your Dog